guettli/missing-internet-specs/README.md

 Here is a list of ideas.
 Each idea is about a internet standard that I am missing.

+I love feedback: Please create a github issue if you see typos or if something is not clear.
+Don't be shy.
+Tell me what you think.

 ## Avatar: mail address to image
 Use case: Mail user agents like thunderbird or outlook should be able to display the image of a emai sender.